Gazzini/docs/projects/fitness/home_gym/index.md

 # Home Gym

-I have built this incrementally since 2019.
+I love my garage / office / gym.
+I've built it one piece at a time since 2019.

 You can skip to the main list of equipment [here](#equipment).